okta/okta-auth-swift/README.md

 #### canResend

-Returns `true` if SDK can resend challenge for the selected factor.
+Returns `true` if the SDK can resend challenge for the selected factor.

 ```swift
 open func canResend() -> Bool